Impair Defenses: Downgrade Attack

 Adversaries may downgrade or use a version of system features that may be outdated, vulnerable, and/or does not support updated security controls.
 Downgrade attacks typically take advantage of a system’s backward compatibility to force it into less secure modes of operation.

 Adversaries may downgrade and use various less-secure versions of features of a system, such as Command and Scripting Interpreters or even network protocols that can be abused to enable Adversary-in-the-Middle or Network Sniffing.[1]
-For example, PowerShell versions 5+ includes Script Block Logging (SBL) which can record executed script content.
+For example, PowerShell versions 5+ includes Script Block Logging (SBL), which can record executed script content.
 However, adversaries may attempt to execute a previous version of PowerShell that does not support SBL with the intent to Impair Defenses while running malicious scripts that may have otherwise been detected.[2][3][4]

 Adversaries may similarly target network traffic to downgrade from an encrypted HTTPS connection to an unsecured HTTP connection that exposes network data in clear text.[5][6]
+On Windows systems, adversaries may downgrade the boot manager to a vulnerable version that bypasses Secure Boot, granting the ability to disable various operating system security mechanisms.[7]

 ID: T1562.010